Radovljica – a town full of history, beauty and charm

 Most might be also happy to hear that Radovljica has the highest amount of sunny days in the entire Gorenjska region.

-After all, having dinner or just sipping wine on a terrace of Gostilna Avguštin Inn is definitely a highlight for most travellers who know how to fully enjoy life!
+After all, having dinner or just sipping wine on a terrace of Gostilna Avguštin Inn is definitely another highlight for most travellers who know how to fully enjoy life!